jeaye/blog.jeaye.com/_drafts/gruvbox.md

 Ever since 2012, I've been using
 [solarized dark](https://github.com/altercation/solarized) for everything I can possibly configure.
-From my window manager to my web browser, terminal, and everything in between, I was a solarized user.
+From my web browser to my terminal, and everything in between, I was a solarized user.
 Only within the past month did that change and herein lies why.

 ### Eye strain
 I was experiencing regular eye strain, especially at night, even using solarized dark and having a low monitor brightness.
-I use a large font size (large enough for people to comment on it regularly) and, as of my recent tests, I have at least 20/20 visual and no known ocular issues.
+I use a large font size (large enough for people to comment on it regularly) and, as of my recent tests, I have at least 20/20 sight and no known ocular issues.

 ### Hypothesis
 After a bit of research, it turns out there's a lot of documentation on the